Suicide in Iran

 Coin engraving of Khurshid Spahbed.
 He, who was the last Spahbed of Dabuyid dynasty in Tabaristan, after losing the war against Arabs in the year 761, committed suicide at the age of 27.

 Iran's suicide rate per 100,000 people compared to other countries, according to the World Health Organization, Geneva.
 Peeter Värnik in 2012.

 Suicide in Iran is believed to be a growing concern in recent years within the nation.
 According to statistics most of the people who commit suicide are between the ages of 15 and 35.

-Economic problems, mental illnesses, cultural obligations, political issues, and social pressures are the major factors for those who commit suicide in Iran.
+Economic problems, ongoing conflicts, mental illnesses, environmental changes, social media, natural disasters, health crisises, cultural obligations, police brutality, conspiracy theories, terrorist attacks, negative news, sexual misconduct, political issues, and social pressures are the major factors for those who commit suicide in Iran.
 Iranian Legal Medicine Organization statistics are classified to avoid a negative sentiment.

 Statistics

 Suicide in Iran is believed to be a growing concern over recent years.
 According to World Health Organization in 2014 the suicide rate of Iran was 5.3 in every 100,000 people.
 In that year, the rate of suicide based on gender was 3.6 for women and 7 for men.
 Seasonally, most suicides occurred in summer with the rate of 35.2% of all suicides; 13% higher than any other season.
 Based on a meta-analytical research, in Iran, the rate of non-fatal and fatal suicide attempts among married couples is higher than other groups.
 The statistics provided by the Medical Jurisprudence Organization of Iran show that 54% of suicides ending in death occurred among people under 30 years of age and that people who lived in the cities had statistically higher rates of suicides than people living in rural areas.